 Now the reason this dish is called the "king" of stuffed dishes is because it features eggplant and it is stuffed with only meat, making it a more "fancy" meal.
 Back in the day, being able to serve a lot of meat was a sign of wealth.

 Coring the eggplant is the trickiest part, but I'll walk you through it.
 And if you're looking for a much easier version that features only onions, check out this stuffed onions recipe.
+Looking for a dish that incorporates eggplant and ground beef?
+You'll have to try my husband's favorite Eggplant Casserole.

 Ingredients you’ll need to make this recipe